Presentation of the scheme

 What does the presidency of the Grands Prix de la Création mean to you?

-To preside is to guide, harmonize, federate and instill the luminous shadow of the final choice that will reveal the chosen talent.
-I am deeply honoured to have m
+Presiding means guiding, harmonizing, federating and instilling the luminous shadow of the final choice that will reveal the chosen talent.

 Isabelle Stanislas